TilleyCodes/Planning_-_Design_Documentation/README.md

 - **Kanban** a visual workflow method that manages work using a board with tasks at different stages
 - **Lean** a methodology focused on minimising waste and maximising value

-Since my Book A Doc system is a solo project, I need a methodology that is allows flexibility while keeping progress structured.
+Since my Book A Doc system is a solo project, I need a methodology that allows flexibility while keeping progress structured.
 To manage this project I will apply the agile and kanban methodology.

 ### Agile